ndharasz/onthefly-ios/README.md

 # Release Notes

 ### New Software Features in 1.0

-list here
+* Account creation
+* Real-time password strength estimation
+* Forgotten password recovery
+* Table of upcoming flight plans
+* Drag-and-drop rearrangement of passengers
+* Quickly edit flight details like duration, starting fuel, fuel burn rate
+* Add, subtract, and completely clear cargo from various holds on the plane
+* Real-time calculations of center of gravity and gross weight violations
+* Dynamic error reporting
+* Report generation
+* Send reports as email attachments right from the app
+* Save report locally to iBooks, Dropbox, Google Drive, or even AirDrop files to nearby pilots

 ### Bug Fixes Made
-* "Forgot Password" cancel button doesn't take a user back to the home screen #20
+* "Forgot Password" cancel button doesn't take a user back to the home screen (Issue #20)
-* Name veririfcation for account creation rejects names with spaces in them #52
+* Name veririfcation for account creation rejects names with spaces in them (Issue #52)
-* Edit flight UI prevents users from clicking certain buttons #70
+* Edit flight UI prevents users from clicking certain buttons (Issue #70)
-* Creat account feature breaks upon certain errors #71
+* Creat account feature breaks upon certain errors (Issue #71)
-* Keyboard toolbar doesn't appear for certain text fields in "Edit Flight" screen #73
+* Keyboard toolbar doesn't appear for certain text fields in "Edit Flight" screen (Issue #73)
-* Subtracting invalid weights from cargo hold leads to negative weight #76
+* Subtracting invalid weights from cargo hold leads to negative weight (Issue #76)

 ### Known Bugs in Release 1.0

-list here
+* Dragging a "Co-Pilot" to "Pilot" seat doesn't rename properly
+* Navigating away from an expanded flight on "Upcoming Flights" and returning will cause the "Edit" button to disappear
+* Future versions of app will have a way to contact admin for troubleshooting support and feature suggestions

 # Install Guide

+## Pre-requisites
 Installation of the On The Fly mobile application is handled via the Apple App Store, the industry standard for iOS mobile applications.
+In order to download and use the app, users must have an iOS device (e.g. iPhone or iPad) that runs iOS 10.0+.
+The device must also have 28.6 MB of free space to download and install the application.

+## Dependent Libraries
+All dependent libraries are included in the app download itself.
+Users do not need to install any additional software to use this application.

+## Download Instructions:
 Use [this link](https://itunes.apple.com/us/app/on-the-fly-weight-balance/id1227535783?ls=1&mt=8) from an iOS device to open the app listing directly.
 Once the app has opened in the App Store, just click `Get` to download and install the application on your device.

 For step-by-step instructions that don't use the link above, consult the following: